 The 4-Week TESOL course in Spain is both intensive and demanding, providing you with 190 hours of course content, including 6 hours of teaching practices on genuine EFL students.
 There is a lot to learn about teaching in just 4 weeks.
 We are highly committed to producing the best teachers possible and we will be working with you so that your teaching meets the highest of standards.
 This means that during the course you will be mainly concerned with lesson planning and different areas of the course.
 So, time for sightseeing may be limited.
 You will also need to sleep and eat properly to be able to cope with the stress of working long hours.
 Therefore, we recommend you leave any plans concerning extensive tourism until after the course.
 Having said this it is our experience that if you follow our recommendations you will be able to enjoy both the course and the city life.
-Very often trainees comment that despite the hard work they found the course to be an invaluably challenging and rewarding learning experience.
+Very often trainees comment that despite the hard work they found the course to be an invaluable challenging and rewarding learning experience.

 The 190 hours is the total amount of the course, and includes the following:

-Teaching Practice: TOTAL APPROX 30 Hours
+Teaching Practice: TOTAL HOURS approx. 30

 The rest of the course hours are based on:

 This will normally consist of input sessions in the morning and early afternoon followed by teaching practice where, as well as teaching yourself, you will observe other trainees teach.
 This will allow you to learn from peers.
 After teaching practice a critique session is held where both trainees and trainer sit together, exchange constructive criticism and reflect on the different lessons they observed.
 The onus is on reflection as we believe this to be the most important component of the 4 week program.
-What really matters, more than a good performance in the classroom even, is for you to be able to reflect on your own and others' teaching experience and learn from it for your future development.
+What really matters, more than a good performance in the classroom is for you to be able to reflect on your own and others' teaching experience and learn from it for your future development.

-The certifcation in Barcelona consists of both theory lessons and teaching practice.
-In the theory lessons an experienced teacher trainer will introduce you a number of different methodologies and approaches in TESOL.
-In these theory lessons, called "input sessions", you will also learn about the grammar and phonology/pronunciation of English as well as reflect on ways of reconciling theory and methodological principles with day-to-day classroom practice.
-Special workshops will also be run to give you an insight into teaching young learners and teaching Business English and how to adapt the general methodological principles to these specific situations.
+The certification in Barcelona consists of both theory lessons and teaching practice.
+In the theory lessons an experienced teacher trainer will introduce to you a number of different methodologies and approaches in TESOL.
+In these theory lessons, called "input sessions", you will also learn about the grammar and phonology/pronunciation of English, as well as reflect on ways of reconciling theory and methodological principles with day-to-day classroom practice.
+Special workshops will also be run to give you an insight into teaching young learners and teaching Business English, and how to adapt the general methodological principles to these specific situations.
 Both input sessions and workshops are designed so that you take part in dynamic activities and discussions where you are encouraged to actively participate and learn "through doing".
 So, we can guarantee you will not be bored.
-Additionally, you will receive input on "professional development" and you will learn about career paths in this field as well as ways of keeping abreast of new developments in the teaching world (symposiums, conferences, workshops, ELT magazines and websites, literature, etc).
+Additionally, you will receive input on "professional development" and you will learn about career paths in this field as well as ways of keeping abreast of new developments in the teaching world (symposiums, conferences, workshops, ELT magazines and websites, literature, etc.).